-Chapter 4: Test the MyDro After Installation
+Chapter 4: Test the MyDro After Installation and Commissioning

 - 1. Check input voltages with a multi-meter. - 2.
 Exercise all inputs and confirm that the LCD and web portal are displaying the values correctly.
 Page relays and analog output (if in use) from the web portal and confirm proper operation.
 As a reminder, the N/O and N/C terminals on the output relays are opposite that of the Legacy RTU. - 3.
 Confirm all automated remote control functions are working properly. - 4.
 Confirm all fail-safe operations are working as desired.
-One way to do this is to disconnect the antenna so that the RTU goes offline.
+One way to do this is to disconnect the antenna so that the RTU goes offline. - 5.
+Contact Mission Technical Support so that we can associate the new radio identifier (IMEI) with the data from the previous RTU.